-In order to qualify under a financial loss, a business must demonstrate a fifteen percent (15%)-annual gross revenue decline from 2016 to 2017.
-In order to qualify for financial loss assistance, the following conditions must exist for the business:

-- It must be currently in business or able to use funding from CDBG-DR to reopen the business. - Businesses that are not currently open must demonstrate how funding will be used towards re-opening the business and provide a business plan detailing a path towards sustainability. - Businesses that are not currently open are not required to re-open in the same location in which they were operating before the hurricanes. - It must have eligible unmet needs after accounting all Duplication of Benefits (DOB). - No more than seventy-five (75) full-time equivalent employees.
+- In order to qualify under physical loss, a business must demonstrate it had a minimum of five thousand dollars (\$5,000) in third-party verified physical damages or losses. - In order to qualify under a financial loss, a business must demonstrate a financial loss documented on 2017 tax returns or a fifteen percent (15%) annual gross revenue decline from 2016 to 2017 or from 2017 to 2018 if the Business did not exist in 2016, or proof of closing of a prior business of same owner(s)8. - Businesses that are not currently open must demonstrate how funding will be used towards re-opening the business. - Businesses that are not currently open are not required to re-open in the same location in which they were operating before the hurricanes. - It must have eligible unmet needs after accounting all Duplication of Benefits (DOB).

-5.2 Ineligible Businesses
+8.2 Ineligible Businesses